theyellow/cr-discord-bot/README.md

 - push to GitHub
 - automatically GitHub starts pipeline which will build docker images and publish it to github docker registry.
-- use your own kubernetes-cluster to deploy images with scripts (examples in kubernetes-directory)
+- use your own kubernetes-cluster to deploy images with scripts (examples in kubernetes-directory, links to documentation upper in this document)

 Credits to discord4j for the libraries and examples and clash-royal-discord-bot for ideas.
 Also credits to developer-teams of official [Clash Royale API](https://developer.clashroyale.com/#/documentation) and [Discord](https://discord.com/developers/).